 What are your goals for the Family Tree Project??

-What have you learned so far that has surprised and/or delighted you?
+What have you learned so far that has surprised you?

 Things to remember when creating your prologue: 1.
 All proper nouns should be capitalized.
 2. All words should be spelled correctly.
 3. Your Prologue should be justified on both sides.
 4. Your assignment should include a proper heading (Name, First and Last; Subject and Section; Date Submitted; Title of Assignment).